My name is Jennifer Rothschild – with a silent “s”. I am an author, speaker, Bible study teacher, wife and Mom.

-Jennifer has been featured on Dr. Phil, ABC’s Good Morning America, and the Billy Graham Television Special, and on other national TV and radio programs including Hour of Power, Life Today, Family Life Radio, TBN, and others.
+Jennifer has been featured on The Today Show, Dr. Phil, ABC’s Good Morning America, and the Billy Graham Television Special, and on other national TV and radio programs including Hour of Power, Life Today, Family Life Radio, TBN, and others.
 Her life story and message has been the cover story of numerous national publications including Today’s Christian Woman, Virtue magazine, Becoming Family magazine, HomeLife magazine, and others.

 Jennifer is also the founder and host of Fresh Grounded Faith Events and the womensministry.net Leadership Library that equips women in ministry to lead well.
-She resides in Springfield, Missouri with her husband of 21 years, Dr. Philip Rothschild (a professor).
+She resides in Springfield, Missouri with her husband of 31 years, Dr. Philip Rothschild (a professor).
 They have two sons, Clayton, married to Caroline, and Connor.
 And her favorite title is Gigi to her three grandsons.
-Jennifer enjoys visits to theme parks, and riding a bicycle built for two.
+Jennifer enjoys visits to theme parks and riding a bicycle built for two.
 She got a real charge singing the national anthem for the Atlanta Braves and bungee-jumping from seven and a half stories.
-In addition to collecting Depression glass and enjoying movies, she loves classical music, dark chocolate, and the smell of a hazelnut-coffee candle.
+Jennifer is a voracious reader; she loves classical music, dark chocolate, and the smell of a hazelnut-coffee candle.

 My Contact Information